Beanapus/leovegas-assignment/Readme.md

 # LeoVegas Coding Challenge Assignment

 ### Pre-requisites

 * Java 17
 * Maven

 ---

 ### Compile / Build

 mvn clean install

 ---

 ### Run

 mvn spring-boot:run

 ---

+### Features

+* Create account
+* Add credit to account
+* Debit account
+* View Account details and Balance
+* View all Accounts and Balances
+* Transaction history for all Accounts, including unsuccessful transactions
+* Unit tests to cover core features

+#### Constraints

+* All transaction, both credit and debit, must have unique id's.
+If not, an exception is thrown
+* A debit transaction will be deemed unsuccessful if the debited amount is greater that the current balance

 ### Notes

 * The JSON file containing the accounts can be found at: src/main/resources/accounts.json
 * **Please do not** manually change values stored in the accounts.json file.
 The JSON file is acting as a database, and values should only be updated through API calls/requests
+* The application will run on port 8080

 ### API Reference

 ---